MaribelHearn/fc-scripts/README.md

 # fc-scripts
 The Fun Community Pokémon Online server scripts.
 Not intended for server use outside of Fun Community itself yet (there is still a lot of mess to be fixed); please wait patiently for a thread to appear on the Pokémon Online forums.
 The scripts were never intended to be released to the public, and as a result, many things have not yet been adapted to that; that is being worked on at the moment.
+Also, they use script engine methods that are currently unreleased, so at this moment the scripts will only work on a server compiled from source.

 ### About